ReFusion: Learning Image Fusion from Reconstruction with Learnable Loss via Meta-Learning: Related Work

-\subsection{Meta-Learning in Vision}
+\subsection{Meta-learning in Vision}

-Meta-learning, also known as learning to learn, is a field of research that focuses on developing algorithms to enable models to automatically learn optimal hyperparameters for a given task.
-It has found widespread applications across various domains.
-For example, MAML~\cite{finn2017model} and its variants~\cite{finn2019online,DBLP:journals/corr/abs-1803-02999,DBLP:conf/cvpr/QinQPJ23} aim to learn effective model initialization weights, enabling the model to quickly adapt to new tasks with limited examples.
-Building upon MAML~\cite{finn2017model}, Meta-SGD~\cite{li2017meta} learns the update direction and learning rate for few-shot classification and regression tasks.
-MW-Net~\cite{shu2019meta} and L2RW~\cite{ren2018learning}, on the other hand, focus on learning the important weights of samples using a small, clean validation set to address learning with noisy data problems.
-Moreover, there are also some works~\cite{DBLP:conf/nips/HouthooftCISWHA18,DBLP:conf/nips/AntoniouS19,DBLP:conf/iccv/BaikCKCML21} attempt to learn the loss function for better adaptability and generalizability.
+Meta-learning, also known as learning to learn, focuses on developing algorithms to enable models to automatically learn optimal hyperparameters for a given task.
+It has found widespread applications across diverse domains, including robotics, natural language processing, and computer vision.
+For example, MAML~\citep{finn2017model} and its variants~\citep{finn2019online,nichol2018first,DBLP:conf/cvpr/QinQPJ23} aim to learn effective model initialization weights, enabling the model to quickly adapt to new tasks with limited examples.
+Building on MAML~\citep{finn2017model}, Meta-SGD~\citep{li2017meta} further learns the optimal update directions and learning rates for few-shot classification and regression tasks.
+MW-Net~\citep{shu2019meta} and L2RW~\citep{ren2018learning}, on the other hand, focus on learning the important weights of samples using a small, clean validation set to address learning with noisy data problems.
+Moreover, studies such as \citep{DBLP:conf/nips/HouthooftCISWHA18,DBLP:conf/nips/AntoniouS19,DBLP:conf/iccv/BaikCKCML21} explore learning the loss function to enhance adaptability and generalizability.

-In the field of image fusion, Li~\etal proposes a fusion network that can output an arbitrary resolution, utilizing a learning network to predict filters to achieve an output of artificial scale.
-Metafusion~\cite{DBLP:conf/cvpr/ZhaoXZHL23} establishes a mutual promotion algorithm for image fusion and object detection and learns an embedding module for semantic features that is compatible with the fusion features.
-Liu~\etal~\cite{DBLP:conf/mm/LiuLL021} searched for effective network architectures based on fusion mechanisms as well as source image characteristics.
-In addition, the continuous learning~\cite{DBLP:journals/pami/XuMJGL22} approach focusing on multi-task fusion is also strongly linked to meta-learning.
-In this work, we concentrate on improving the loss function by parameterizing the preference of the fused image towards the source image within the fusion loss and designing a loss proposed network to learn the parameter of fusion loss in a meta-learning framework.
-This approach aims to enhance the efficacy of the loss function in guiding the fusion process.
+In image fusion, \citep{DBLP:journals/tip/LiCLCY21} proposed a fusion network capable of outputting images at any desired resolution by utilizing a learning network that predicts filters to scale outputs artificially.
+MetaFusion~\citep{zhao2023metafusion} introduced a mutual promotion algorithm that enhances both image fusion and object detection, incorporating an embedding module that integrates semantic features compatible with the fusion features. \cite{DBLP:conf/mm/LiuLL021} searched for effective network architectures based on fusion mechanisms and the characteristics of source images.
+In addition, the continuous learning approach~\citep{9151265}, which focuses on multi-task fusion, is closely associated with meta-learning principles.
+In this work, we focus on refining the fusion loss function, employing a loss proposal module trained within a meta-learning framework to predict the parameterized fusion loss.

-\subsection{Comparison with existing approaches}
+\subsection{Comparison with Existing Approaches}